-lawn dying
+Lawn dying

 Landscaping

-The answer to 'lawn dying' is that there are several common causes, including drought, disease, pests, and improper mowing or watering.
-Symptoms may include brown or yellow patches, thinning grass, and an overall unhealthy appearance.
-To solve the problem, you'll need to identify the underlying cause and take appropriate action.
+The answer to 'lawn dying' is that there are several common causes, including drought, disease, pests, soil issues, and improper mowing or watering.
+Symptoms may include patches of brown or yellow grass, thinning grass, and lack of growth.
+Solutions can range from adjusting your lawn care routine to treating specific problems.

 Step-by-Step Guide